 - The concept of high-skill high-pay will start taking prominence.
 Further, employees will be remunerated through innovative means beyond base salary.

-- During all this, regulation around compensation will continue to evolve to manage risks and
+- During all this, regulation around compensation will continue to evolve to manage risks and performance.

 Bringing lessons from Silicon Valley was Keaton Hoffman, senior consultant at Radford, who pointed out that turbocharged companies display three distinctive traits: attract (create a magnetic value proposition that is irresistible to best talent); accelerate (focus efforts and investments on high-impact talent); and reinforce (be obsessive about culture).